 Plain Chicken – Parmesan Crusted Skirt Steak

 Disclaimer: I was paid to develop a recipe for Martinez Salsa.
-As always, all opinions are my own!Don't miss future updates from Savory Simple!
-Subscribe to new recipes by email.
+As always, all opinions are my own!email.
 You can also follow me via RSS, Facebook and Twitter.